 2. Diet & Nutrition

-Obviously, diet and nutrition have a tremendous impact on your husky’s health over the span of many years.
+Diet and nutrition have a tremendous impact on your husky’s health over many years.
 Diet and nutrition can even be the difference between developing health issues or avoiding them…

 The world of dog food and dog diets is almost as complicated as it is for us!
 You’ve got kibble, “human-grade dog food”, the raw food diet, a mixture of them, and I’m sure many more.